MetaMask/metamask-mobile/README.md

 ### Changing the minimum version
 - All severity 0 bugs should result in a minimum version bump.
 The value should reflect the version of the app that resolved said issue.
-- Changing the minimum vesion should only happen after the bug fix has been released to 100% + 24 hours to be safe.
+- Changing the minimum version should only happen after the bug fix has been released to 100% + 24 hours to be safe.
-- All version changes shoulld be documented in notion [here](https://www.notion.so/Minimum-versions-history-750c91610b614f3e88601650099e77b8).
+- All version changes should be documented in notion [here](https://www.notion.so/Minimum-versions-history-750c91610b614f3e88601650099e77b8).
-- Once the above steos have been completed, this becomes a relatively simple change.
+- Once the above steps have been completed, this becomes a relatively simple change.
 All that is needed is to change the values in the [AppConfig.json](https://github.com/MetaMask/metamask-mobile/blob/gh-pages/AppConfig/v1/AppConfig.json) file to your desired values.
 There is no need for a new version of the API or any code changes in the mobile repo.

 ### Changing the schema
-If you want to add/modify fields to the API then you must create a new version of the API by creating a sub directory in the [AppConfig folder](https://github.com/MetaMask/metamask-mobile/tree/gh-pages/AppConfig/) with your desired version number.
+If you want to add/modify fields to the API then you must create a new version of the API by creating a subdirectory in the [AppConfig folder](https://github.com/MetaMask/metamask-mobile/tree/gh-pages/AppConfig/) with your desired version number.
 You must also modify the test endpoint located at `AppConfig/test/MockAppConfig.json` to match the new schema.

 **NOTE** If you are modifying the schema **AND** changing existing values you must also modify the existing values in the older versions of the API.